mk-fg/infinite-image-scroller/README.rst

   % ./infinite-image-scroller.py -p M2 -x=-decorated -a 10:0.05 /mnt/images/

-(transparency options should only work with compositing WM though)
+(transparency options should only work with compositing WMs though)

 See ``./infinite-image-scroller.py --help`` for full list of available options.